Cathode ray tube: Size and weight

-The size of the screen of a CRT is measured in two ways: the size of the screen or the face diagonal, and the viewable image size/area or viewable screen diagonal, which is the part of the screen with phosphor.
-The size of the screen is the viewable image size plus its black edges which are not coated with phosphor.
-The viewable image may be perfectly square or rectangular while the edges of the CRT are black and have a curvature (such as in black stripe CRTs) or the edges may be black and truly flat (such as in Flatron CRTs), or the edges of the image may follow the curvature of the edges of the CRT, which may be the case in CRTs without and with black edges and curved edges.
-Black stripe CRTs were first made by Toshiba in 1972.
+The size of a CRT can be measured by the screen's entire area (or face diagonal) or alternatively by only its viewable area (or diagonal) that is coated by phosphor and surrounded by black edges.

+While the viewable area may be rectangular, the edges of the CRT may have a curvature (e.g. black stripe CRTs, first made by Toshiba in 1972) or the edges may be black and truly flat (e.g. Flatron CRTs), or the viewable area may follow the curvature of the edges of the CRT (with or without black edges or curved edges).

-Small CRTs below 3 inches were made for handheld televisions such as the MTV-1 and viewfinders in camcorders.
+Small CRTs below 3 inches were made for handheld TVs such as the MTV-1 and viewfinders in camcorders.
 In these, there may be no black edges, that are however truly flat.

-Most of the weight of a CRT comes from the thick glass screen, which comprises 65% of the total weight of a CRT.
+Most of the weight of a CRT comes from the thick glass screen, which comprises 65% of the total weight of a CRT and limits its practical size (see Cathode-ray tube).
 The funnel and neck glass comprise the remaining 30% and 5% respectively.
-The glass in the funnel is thinner than on the screen.
+The glass in the funnel can vary in thickness, to join the thin neck with the thick screen.
 Chemically or thermally tempered glass may be used to reduce the weight of the CRT glass.